morrownr/USB-WiFi/home/The_Short_List.md

-## The Short List - Superstar USB WiFi Adapters for Linux
+## The Short List - Superstar USB WiFi adapters for Linux

 2022-12-22